Yoga of Empathy

 In today’s times, empathy levels are dropping dramatically.
 In one study in the USA, the empathic concern of college students declined by 48 percent in the recent 30 years.
 Many scientists and leaders have expressed that empathy is most likely the key solution to solve the greatest problems of humanity.
 To nourish empathy, there is a great need of empathy heroes.

-What most people don’t know yet is that God Himself descended unto Earth five hundred years ago in an empathic form – as Lord Caitanya – the Avatar of divine empathy.
+What most people don’t know yet is that God Himself descended unto Earth five hundred years ago in an empathic manifestation – as Lord Caitanya – the Avatar of divine empathy.
 This novel discloses the wonderful insights of the Avatar of divine empathy in a fresh modern context.
 The introduction is light to digest and appealing for a broad audience.
 As the book progresses, the cream gradually gets thicker and thicker.

 In the beginning of the book, the main character, Radhika, discusses her class’s essay topic of empathy with her college friend Shahid.
 Shahid is fascinated to learn from Radhika that God Himself delights in empathy and teaches empathy to one and all.
 Radhika explains to Shahid how Lord Caitanya is the empathic Lord – the Supreme Lord Krishna who is experiencing the mood of His greatest devotee Radharani through empathy with Her, thus fulfilling His innermost desires.